Sub-Acute Alcohol Detox in California

 Symptoms of Alcohol Detox

-The symptoms that are experienced during detox could be mild, a mere headache and a bit of nausea, there are however people who go through severe delirium tremens, these are accompanied by hallucinations and/or seizures.
+The symptoms that are experienced during detox could be mild, like a headache and a bit of nausea.
+There are however people who go through severe delirium tremens, these are accompanied by hallucinations and/or seizures.
 If there is no other drug use, treatment or co-occurring conditions, there is a characteristic course that withdrawal follows, this consists of three phases that are relatively distinct.

 These phases are as follows: